 This is the time of year when many choose to make that dream of owning a hot tub a reality.
 Imagine finally having a personal oasis of tranquility right in your own backyard or sunroom.
 Spa, pool, home and garden shows are a popular option for seeing what the marketplace has to offer, but with all the choices and displays it can become a bit overwhelming.
-We asked Keith, the owner of Tradewinds Spas and Building Services for over 30 years, what to look for when making a spa or hot tub purchase decision.
+We asked Keith, the owner of Tradewinds Spas for over 30 years, what to look for when making a spa or hot tub purchase decision.

 “Shows can be a great place to shop for a new hot tub, but it’s important to select a product that not only looks great but meets your preferences and needs over the long haul.
 Appearance, bells and whistles are important, but you also want to make sure your selection represents a lasting value.
 You want to be happy with your spa at the time of purchase AND for many years to come.
 To be truly satisfied with the purchase, delivery, use and ownership experience I encourage shoppers who visit our Novi and Utica showrooms to consider the following ten points of comparison.”